jaymarichua/quant-q-a/zetamac.md

 Total attempts: 36
 ```
 Case: Three-digit subtraction
 Read the arithmetic question in its entirety to predict whether borrowing will be involved.
+Also, there are only three cases for borrowing to happen in: tens, ones, or both.
 ```

 Decimal Questions: 18 in 2 minutes.